 Consistent with TCNJ policy, 200 hours on the job equates to one full (1 unit) course in the major.
 More information about the internship policy is available here.

 IMM students have successfully pursued a wide variety of careers including video editing, animation, web design and development, mobile media and applications, game design, music production, and project management.
 Recent graduates are working for prestigious companies such as Dreamworks, Amazon, NBCUniversal, Blizzard, Google, Goldman Sachs, Etsy, Microsoft, CBS, Comcast, Time, Turner Broadcasting, Comedy Central, Grubhub, Condé Nast, Hearst, WEX, TD Ameritrade, Bloomberg, MWWPR, Future Colossal, Rhythm & Hues, HUGE, STEADY, and Arkadium.
 Others are working for smaller companies, studios, and successful startups.
 And many have established thriving freelance careers developing mobile apps, websites, games, exhibits, and other new media products.

-Many of our graduates go on to study in prominent graduate and professional schools, as a way to further focus on a particular area of interest they developed while in IMM.
-Recent grad programs include NYU, the School of Visual Arts, Rutgers, Villanova, Carnegie Mellon, Columbia Teachers College and the Savannah College of Art and Design.
+Many of our alumni go on to study in prominent graduate and professional schools to further develop a particular area of interest in IMM.
+Recent graduate program placements include Columbia University, New York University (ITP and Music Tech), Georgia Institute of Technology, CalArts, School of Visual Arts, Rutgers, Villanova, Carnegie Mellon, University of Westminster, and Savannah College of Art and Design.